- Academic Programs

 Located in Wilson, North Carolina, Barton College is an academic community of approximately 1,200 students and 200 faculty and staff.
 Nationally recognized for its programs in education, deaf education, nursing, and social work and for its championship athletics teams, the school maintains a close-knit atmosphere and emphasizes individual attention and engaged learning.

 Our 65-acre campus is home to Barton Bulldogs varsity athletics and boasts five residence halls, the W. N. Hackney Library, the Kennedy Recreation & Intramural Center, and other state-of-the-art facilities.
 Find out more in Quick Facts.

 In 1923 the College adopted the words Habebunt Lumen Vitae – “They shall have the light of life” — as its official college motto.
-In 1955, the College was accredited by the Southern Association of Colleges and Schools.
+In 1955, the College was accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Wilson, North Carolina (population 44,000), is located 45 miles east of North Carolina’s capital city of Raleigh and seven miles east of Interstate 95 (the main route between New York and Florida).
 The city is served by Amtrak and by one bus company.
 Commercial air service is available at Raleigh-Durham International Airport.

 Approximately 1,200; nearly half of the full-time students reside on campus.
 The College has students from 30 states and 16 foreign countries.